daxter-army/transnoder-cli/readme.md

 - It supports sending any kind of file, whether audio, video, text, any file.
 - Messaging can also be implemented with this, and is currently in development.
+- The data is sent in chunks, in base64 encoded string, which can also be encypted and then send, by using any cipher algo of your choice.

 ## Notice